q0jt/line-sbc/README.md

 > ```
 > E2EEKeyBackupException({Code:INVALID_PIN Reason:invalid pin ParameterMap:map[failedAttemptCount:2 maxAttemptCount:10]})
 > ```
-> When the number of failed attempts reaches 10, the system is permanently locked and the data containing the E2EE key cannot be accessed.
+> There is an anti-brute force mechanism, and after 10 attempts at the backup PIN, the server will permanently lock the data containing the E2EE key, making it inaccessible.